-The table below summarizes certain information regarding the gross deferred tax assets and valuation allowance as of December 31, 2012 and 2011 (\$ in millions):
+The table below summarizes certain information regarding the gross deferred tax assets and valuation allowance as of December 31, 2013 and 2012 (\$ in millions):

-2012 2011
+2013 2012

-Gross deferred tax assets \$380.1 353.0
+Gross deferred tax assets \$ 373.7 380.1

-Valuation allowance 53.8 38.8
+Valuation allowance 60.5 53.8

-The increase in gross deferred tax assets in 2012 was the result of incurred tax loss carryovers.
+The decrease in gross deferred tax assets in 2013 was primarily the result of tax loss carryover utilization.

 We evaluate our segment operating performance before tax, and do not consider it meaningful to allocate tax by segment.
 Estimations and judgments relevant to the determination of tax expense, assets and liabilities require analysis of the tax environment and the future profitability, for tax purposes, of local statutory legal entities rather than business segments.
 Our statutory legal entity structure generally does not mirror the way that we organize, manage and report our business operations.
-For example, the same legal entity may include both Investment Management and RES businesses in a particular country.
+For example, the same legal entity may include both LaSalle and RES businesses in a particular country.

-At December 31, 2012 the amount of unrecognized tax benefits was \$87.2 million.
-We believe it is reasonably possible that \$65.2 million of these gross unrecognized tax benefits will be settled within twelve months after December 31, 2012, of which \$47.3 million will be net settled against a related receivable.
-These settlements may occur due to the conclusion of examinations by tax authorities.
-We further expect that the amount of unrecognized tax benefits will continue to change as the result of ongoing operations, the outcomes of audits, and the passing of statutes of limitations.
-We do not expect such changes to have a significant impact on the results of operations or the financial position of the Company.
+At December 31, 2013, the amount of unrecognized tax benefits was \$81.1 million.
+We believe it is reasonably possible that matters for which we have recorded \$45.4 million of gross unrecognized tax benefits will be resolved within twelve months after December 31, 2013, including \$34.5 million of such benefits for which related indemnification assets are recorded.
+The recognition of tax benefits, and other changes to the amounts of our unrecognized tax benefits, may occur as the result of ongoing operations, the outcomes of audits or other examinations by tax authorities, or the passing of statutes of limitations.
+We do not expect changes to our unrecognized tax benefits to have a significant impact on net income or the financial position of the Company.
 We do not believe that we have material tax positions for which the ultimate deductibility is highly certain but for which there is uncertainty about the timing of such deductibility.